 A digital workplace is also important because it lowers the dependence on a physical work location.
 This physical freedom of work can provide important changes to how people work, but also how teams are formed and how peers can come together in solving any ad-hoc issues.

 Digital Workplace Misconceptions

 A digital workplace is not just a fancy re-branding of intranets.
-While intranets are essential to modern business processes, some digital workplaces may not be using an intranet at all.
-Although intranets are common and important components of a digital workplace it is not the only feature which allows for collaboration and communication.
+While intranets are essential to modern business processes, it is not the only system which allows for digital collaboration in the workplace.
 The digital workplace explores engagement on more than one platform.
-Certainly while digital workplaces are gaining traction in the business world, intranets are a popular platform on which to encourage engagement, facilitate knowledge sharing throughout an organization and increase employee morale.
-A typical digital workplace would bring together the highly functional intranet of an organization and extend it to include more applications, easier communication and streamlined corporate strategies.
+Certainly while digital workplaces are gaining traction in the business world, intranets are a popular platform on which to encourage engagement, facilitate knowledge sharing throughout an organisation and increase employee morale.
+A typical digital workplace would bring together the highly functional intranet of an organisation and extend it to include more applications, easier communication and streamlined corporate strategies.

 The Framework Of A Digital Workplace

 While there’s no hard rules involved when designing a digital workplace, best practices are followed.
 In 2011 Deloitte Canada produced an extensive framework for the Digital Workplace, which is still useful today and recommended reading for anyone looking to better understand their own workplace.
 In their digital workplace framework they featured 4 layers covering the following components: